 The transaction under the Plan on November 13, 2019 resulted in the indirect transfer of a "controlling block" of voting securities of the Adviser (a "Change of Control Event") and was deemed an "assignment" causing a termination of the Portfolio's investment advisory agreement.
 In order to ensure that investment advisory services could continue uninterrupted in the event of a Change of Control Event, the Board previously approved a new investment advisory agreement with the Adviser, and shareholders of the Portfolio subsequently approved the new investment advisory agreement.
 This agreement became effective on November 13, 2019.
 The Adviser provides investment advisory services and order placement facilities for the Portfolio.
-For these advisory services, the Portfolio paid the Adviser for the fiscal year ended December 31, 2019 as a percentage of average daily net assets .70%.
+For these advisory services, the Portfolio paid the Adviser for the fiscal year ended December 31, 2019 as a percentage of average daily net assets .75%, net of fee waiver and/or reimbursement.

 A discussion regarding the basis for the Board's most recent approval of the Portfolio's investment advisory agreement is available in the Portfolio's annual report to Contractholders for the fiscal year ended December 31, 2019.

 The Adviser acts as an investment adviser to other persons, firms, or corporations, including investment companies, hedge funds, pension funds, and other institutional investors.
-The Adviser may receive management fees, including performance fees that may be higher or lower than the advisory fees it receives from the Portfolio.
+The Adviser may receive management fees, including performance fees, that may be higher or lower than the advisory fees it receives from the Portfolio.
 Certain other clients of the Adviser have investment objectives and policies similar to those of the Portfolio.
 The Adviser may, from time to time, make recommendations that result in the purchase or sale of a particular security by its other clients simultaneously with the Portfolio.
 If transactions on behalf of more than one client during the same period increase the demand for securities being purchased or the supply of securities being sold, there may be an adverse effect on price or quantity.
 It is the policy of the Adviser to allocate advisory recommendations and the placing of orders in a manner that is deemed equitable by the Adviser to the accounts involved, including the Portfolio.
-When two or more of the clients of the Adviser (including the Portfolio) are purchasing or selling the same security on a given day from the same broker-dealer, such transactions may be averaged as to price.
+When two or more of the clients of the Adviser (including the Portfolio) are purchasing or selling the same security on a given day from the same brokerdealer, such transactions may be averaged as to price.

-PORTFOLIO MANAGERS
+PORTFOLIO MANAGER

-The day-to-day management of, and investment decisions for, the Portfolio are made by the Adviser's Dynamic Asset Allocation Team.
-No one person is principally responsible for making recommendations for the Portfolio's portfolio.
-The following table lists the persons with the responsibility for day-to-day management of the Portfolio's portfolio, the length of time that each person has been jointly and primarily responsible for the Portfolio, and each person's principal occupation during the past five years:
+The day-to-day management of, and investment decisions for, the Portfolio are made by the Adviser's Thematic and Sustainable Equities Investment Team.

+The following table lists the person within the Thematic and Sustainable Equities Investment Team with the most significant responsibility for the day-to-day management of the Portfolio's portfolio, the length of time that person has been jointly or primarily responsible for the Portfolio, and that person's principal occupation during the past five years:

-Employee; Length of Service; Title Principal Occupation During the Past Five (5) Years Brian T. Brugman; since 2016; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2015.
-Daniel J. Loewy; since 2011; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2015.
-He is also Chief Investment Officer and Head of Multi-Asset Solutions and Chief Investment Officer of Dynamic Asset Allocation.
+Employee; Length of Service; Title Principal Occupation During the Past Five (5) Years Daniel C. Roarty; since 2013; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2015.

-The Portfolio's SAI provides additional information about the Portfolio Managers' compensation, other accounts managed by the Portfolio Managers, and the Portfolio Managers' ownership of securities in the Portfolio.
+The Portfolio's SAI provides additional information about the Portfolio Manager's compensation, other accounts managed by the Portfolio Manager, and the Portfolio Manager's ownership of securities in the Portfolio.
 The Portfolio declares dividends on its shares at least annually.
-The income and capital gains distributions will be made in shares of the Portfolio.
+The income and capital gains distributions are expected to be made in shares of the Portfolio.